max-cmoa/browsersync-reload-browser-test/README.md

 # simple-starter-theme

-  A starter theme for beginners.
+  An organized starter theme for beginners.
 This theme separates all templates into their own folders for organizational purposes.
-If you want to add a template, it is recommended that you add your template to the appropriate template directory.
+If you want to add a template, it is recommended that you add your template to the appropriate directory.
+This theme uses <ins>[Sass](https://sass-lang.com/)</ins> and <ins>[Gulp](https://gulpjs.com/)</ins> to prepare your theme to be placed on your website.

+  PLEASE NOTE **gulp-sass** will not compile .scss to .css due to new syntax.
-  For css to work, you must either run
+  For sass to compile to css, you must either run
   $ gulp
   or
   $ gulp sassTask
+  on command line

   Sass needs to use @use instead of @import.
 Please note that the package **gulp-sass** does not work with the new syntax @use.
 Until then, use the Sass on command line or Sass watch.